 Integrated fox control

-Foxes are one of Australia's most serious pest animals.
-They are predators of livestock and native animals, and carry various endemic diseases such as hydatids and mange.
-Foxes also have the potential to spread exotic diseases including rabies which would seriously threaten livestock, wildlife and human health should it enter the country.
+Foxes are one of Australia's worst pest animals.
+They prey on livestock and native animals and carry various endemic diseases such as hydatids and mange.
+Foxes also have the potential to spread exotic diseases, including rabies, which would seriously threaten livestock, wildlife and human health should it enter the country.

-In 2013 it was estimated that foxes cost Australia more than $35 million in lost production alone.
-Foxes have devastating impacts on biodiversity, though it is difficult to attribute a cost.
+In 2013, it was estimated that foxes costed Australia more than $35 million in lost production.
+Foxes also have devastating impacts on biodiversity, though it can be difficult to quantify.
 Nevertheless, foxes are believed to be the primary cause in the decline of numerous Australian small mammal species.
 Those particularly vulnerable weigh between 35 and 5500 grams, which is often referred to as the 'critical weight range'.

 Do not encourage foxes to become pets by feeding them.
 It is illegal to keep or sell established pest animals such as foxes without a permit.